On Teissier's example of an equisingularity class that cannot be defined over the rationals: Proof of Teissier's result

 \begin{xTC} A hyperplane $H$ is not a limit of tangent hyperplanes if and only if $H\cap S$ is an isolated singularity with the minimum Milnor number among all the Milnor numbers of the intersections of $S$ with hyperplanes. \end{xTC}

-An analog of the main statement of Proposition \ref{prop:HL} in the non isolated case was showed by Lê in \cite{Le81}.
+An analog of the main statement of Proposition \ref{prop:HL} in the non-isolated case was showed by Lê \cite{Le81}.
 We will also need a version of the last part of Proposition \ref{prop:HL} which is valid for non-isolated singularities.
 This we show in Proposition \ref{cor:nonisolHL} below.

 \begin{lemma} Let $S\subset (\C^n,0)$ be a hypersurface, $S=f^{-1} (0)$ with $f$ reduced, and let $\ell$ be a line through the origin in $\C^n$ that is not tangent to $S_{\sing}$.
 Then, for a generic linear form $\varphi: \C^ n\to \C$ and for $N$ sufficiently large, $g(x):= f(x) + \varphi^N(x)$ satisfies \begin{enumerate}[label=\roman*)] \item $(g^{-1} (0))_{\sing}= S_{\sing} \cap \varphi^{-1} (0)$; \item for a sufficiently small conical open neighbourhood $U\subset \C^n$ of $\ell^*:= \ell \setminus \{0\}$, the limits as $x\to 0$, $x\in U$, of hyperplanes tangent at $x$ to the levels of $f$ and those to the levels of $g$ coincide. \end{enumerate} \end{lemma}